Explore this course:

 Although it is possible to discuss many of the practical issues involved in industrial applications in lectures and seminars, there is no substitute for first-hand experience.

 We have a unique track record in developing innovative project-based courses that provide real experience for computing students, and this experience is embodied in our MSc courses.

 Our MSc programmes last 12 months, and begin in late September.
 You will study taught modules during two 15-week semesters.
 Your work is assessed either by coursework or by formal examination.
 During the summer you complete an individual dissertation project, which may be based within the University or at the premises of an industrial client.

 I had already studied my undergraduate degree at Sheffield and had fell in love with the city so staying here for my MSc was an obvious option for me.

-Minimum 2:1 honours degree in a numerate discipline (computer science, mathematics, economics, engineering, physics, chemistry).
+Minimum 2:1 undergraduate honours degree in a numerate discipline, such as computer science, mathematics, economics, engineering, physics or chemistry.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 If you have any questions about entry requirements, please contact the department.

 We use a staged admissions process to assess applications for this course.
 You'll still apply for this course in the usual way, using our Postgraduate Online Application Form.